Frequently Asked Questions

-Weather-wise, the temperature is pretty similar all year round (usually around 30 degrees).
+Weather-wise, the temperature is usually around 30 degrees all year round.
 The dry season is typically April to September and wet season October to March (although it only rains for an hour or so), so it does tend to get busier in the dry season.
-The mountain areas of Bali, which you do visit on The Bali Adventure, are typically colder than the rest, and temperatures can drop as low as 15 degrees, even in dry season.
-So we'd advise packing a lightweight rain jacket, whichever time of the year you come, just in case!
+The mountain areas of Bali, which you do visit on The Bali Adventure, are typically colder than the rest, and temperatures can drop as low as 15 degrees, even in dry season, we’d advise packing a lightweight rain jacket, whichever time of the year you come, just in case!

 SHOULD WE BOOK MY FLIGHT BEFORE WE BOOK THE TOUR?

 We advise you not to book any flights until you have received an email confirming the tour has at least 10 people (minimum number of people per tour).
 The earlier you book your flight, the cheaper it will be, so we advise not to leave it until the last minute!

 WHAT DATE/TIME SHOULD WE BOOK MY RETURN FLIGHT?